-These theses of Benedetto Croce are well known because they had broad international resonance and projected the Italian aesthetic philosophy of the twentieth century along idealist lines also outside Italy (Restaino, 1991; D'Angelo, 1997).

-What is perhaps less known is that the devaluation of the 'practical' character of art and the productive moment of art was the aesthetic issue that generated aversion to Crocean theoreticism.
-This aversion was shared by several salient movements of Italian aesthetic philosophy in the post-war period because it developed both among philosophers extraneous to Crocean idealism, such as Luigi Pareyson or Luciano Anceschi, and among philosophers tied to Croce's thought.
+This thesis of Benedetto Croce is well known because it had broad international resonance and projected the Italian aesthetic philosophy of the twentieth century along idealist lines (D'Angelo, 1997; Restaino, 1991).
+What is perhaps less well known is that the devaluation of the "practical" character of art and the productive moment of art was the aesthetic issue that generated aversion to Crocean theoreticism.
+This aversion was shared by several salient movements of Italian aesthetic philosophy in the postwar period because it developed both among philosophers extraneous to Crocean idealism, such as Luigi Pareyson and Luciano Anceschi, and among philosophers tied to Croce's thought.
 What happened in Italy, in fact, was that much of the aesthetics of the 1950s set itself on the part of the producer rather than that of the user or the art work.
 This is interesting also out of [the Italian] context, because an attitude of this kind is relatively rare in the history of aesthetics.
-We find it, to a very marked extent, also in Pareyson and Brandi, and in Anceschi's strong interest in critics who are also artists [...]
-(D'Angelo, 1997: 174-5)
+We find it, to a very marked extent, also in Pareyson and Brandi, and in Anceschi's strong interest in critics who are also artists (D'Angelo, 1997: 174-175).

-Added to this rare occurrence in the history of aesthetics was the fact that, whilst Croce considered the artwork when it had been accomplished, both Pareyson and other Italian philosophers like Diano or Brandi were interested in the artwork 'in its making': that is, the work of art as a research process, and doing art as an artistic process.
-Pareyson himself (1954: 7) says so, in the 1988 preface:
+Added to this rare occurrence in the history of aesthetics was the fact that while Croce considered artwork when it had been accomplished, both Pareyson and other Italian philosophers like Diano or Brandi were interested in artwork "in its making"-that is, the work of art as a research process, and doing art as an artistic process.
+Pareyson himself said as much, in his preface to the fourth edition of Formatività:

-first of all, it was extremely urgent to discuss those issues that Croce's censorship had detrimentally expunged from Italy; and it was also necessary to develop categories that could meet the new needs of the changed situation.
-This was the starting point and the ambitious design of this book, which came out in serial form in a philosophical journal between 1950 and 1954.
+First of all, it was extremely urgent to discuss those issues that Croce's censorship had detrimentally expunged from Italy; and it was also necessary to develop categories that could meet the new needs of the changed situation.
+This was the starting point and the ambitious design of this book, which came out in serial form in a philosophical journal between 1950 and 1954 (Pareyson, 1988: 7).

 This was also the starting point for the flourishing of other philosophical inquiries developed during the first half of the twentieth century in Italy.

-The next section examines Pareyson's theory of aesthetic formativeness and its place in the philosophy and epistemology of the aesthetic study of organizational life.
+In the next section we examine Pareyson's theory of aesthetic formativeness and its place in the philosophy and epistemology of the aesthetic study of organizational life.

-FORMATIVITÀ AND PHILOSOPHY OF AESTHETIC ORGANIZATIONAL RESEARCH
+FORMATIVITÀ AND THE PHILOSOPHY OF AESTHETIC ORGANIZATIONAL RESEARCH

-Formatività made its appearance in organization studies a decade before both its partial translation into English, in 2009.
-It did so in the context of the organizational research on the aesthetic dimension of everyday working life in organizations that, during the late 1980s, was one of several new lines of inquiry pursued by organizational theories.
-Subsequently, Formatività would also be a theoretical reference for the study of social practices in organizational contexts, in particular in the area of practice-based studies (Gherardi and Strati, 2012), as we shall see in the third and concluding section of this essay.
+Formatività made its appearance in organization studies a decade before its partial translation into English in 2009.
+It did so in the context of the organizational research on the aesthetic dimension of everyday working life in organizations that, during the late 1980s, was one of several new lines of inquiry pursued by organizational theorists.
+Subsequently, Formatività would also be a theoretical reference for the study of social practices in organizational contexts, particularly in the area of practice-based studies (Gherardi & Strati, 2012), as we shall see later in this essay.